thedxt/Powershell/README.md

 # Powershell

+# Single Task
+A collection of scripts that usually do a single task or a very simple one.
+Go to the folder for more.

 ## Installed Programs
 this will list all the installed programs and save the list to C:\ as a CSV file